znibbles/10-node-in-max/transcripts/02-static-d3js.md

 ## Rendering Static SVG or PNGs

 Let's quickly glance over the `nodejs` source code.
-We will make use of build-time copying of files and installing of npm modules (the `index.js` and `package.json` files), and we will use a bind mount on the `data` folder to inject a JS file that renders a graphic along with style information and the data to render.

-In the `package.json` file we specify three dependencies:
+In the `package.json` file we specify two dependencies:

-- `d3-node`, responsible for wrapping the `d3` library
+- `d3-node`, responsible for wrapping the `d3` library, and
-- `minimist`, a minimal command line argument parser, and
 - `svg2png` for converting the vector format SVG to a rasterized PNG version

 Our `static-d3.js` is really minimalistic, but already provides some extension points, so let's go over it step by step.

 First we read CSS styles from a file in our mounted `data` folder.
 By default, it should be called `style.css`, but you can change this by calling the `style` handler up here from the Max patch.

 This `styles` text is then passed to the `D3Node` constructor.
 Next we provide margin, width and height parameters, which we'll use to create an `svg` root node here.
 We then pass the `d3` object, the created `svg`, and an object containing options (`width`, `height`, and `margin`) to the main graphics generating script, which also has to be specified at runtime as the handler's parameter.